Rebates for Residential EV Chargers in Michigan

 Presque Isle Electric & Gas Co-op - MI

-Customers of Presque Isle Electric & Gas Co-op - MI can qualify for rebates for residential EV chargers through their program called "PIE&G EV Chargers."
-The program is currently open with an expected end date of December 31st 2024.
+Presque Isle Electric & Gas Co-op - MI offers rebates for residential EV chargers through a program called "PIEG EVs."
+The program is currently open with an expected end date of December 31st 2025.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

-The PIE&G EV Chargers program offers a rebate of $600 per charger.
+The PIEG EVs program offers a rebate of $600 per charger.
 The incentive may cover up to 100% of the project cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be networked.

 Go to Presque Isle Electric & Gas Co-op - MI Website